 The text of her beautiful eulogy is available at this link:

-Ever since Julia and Hannah were small, we have made international travel a priority.
+Ever since Julia and Hannah were small, we made international travel a priority.
 Beginning when Julia was nine years old, we visited several countries as a family: Costa Rica, Norway, China, Italy, Ecuador, Peru, and Russia.
 Many of the pictures featured on this website are from those trips.

 We have been very fortunate to be able to afford this travel.
 It helps having friends and family around the world welcoming us into their homes, but even without these connections, our travels have been worth the investment.
 Memories are, as they say, priceless; and we are blessed with many memories of Julia...